OtisHoymans/azure-crud-app-deployment/README.md

 ![alt text](designdiagram.png)

+## Architecture Components

+### Networking
+- **Virtual Network (10.0.0.0/16)**: Primary network that isolates all deployment resources
+- **Container Subnet (10.0.1.0/24)**: Dedicated subnet with ACI delegation for container instances
+- **App Gateway Subnet (10.0.2.0/24)**: Separate subnet for the Application Gateway
+- **Network Security Group**: Controls traffic flow with rules allowing HTTP (port 80) inbound traffic

+### Compute & Container Resources
+- **Azure Container Registry (Basic tier)**: Stores and manages the container image securely
+- **Container Instance**: Linux-based container running with 1 CPU and 1GB memory allocation
+- **Container Image**: Custom Flask CRUD application based on the example repository

+### Access & Security
+- **Application Gateway**: Provides public access, load balancing, and routing
+- **Public IP Address (Static)**: Enables external access to the application
+- **NSG Rules**: Enforces security by allowing only necessary traffic

+### Monitoring
+- **Log Analytics Workspace**: Collects and stores container logs for 30 days

 ## How the Application Works
-The application is a Flask-based CRUD app running inside a Docker container, deployed to Azure using Azure Container Instances (ACI).
+The application is a Flask-based CRUD app created by Gürkan Akdeniz (https://github.com/gurkanakdeniz/example-flask-crud) running inside a Docker container, deployed to Azure using Azure Container Instances (ACI).
 It allows users to perform Create, Read, Update, and Delete (CRUD) operations via a web interface.
 The application is exposed to the internet via an Azure Application Gateway, which routes traffic to the container instance securely.

+## Bicep Template Structure
+- **acr.bicep**: Creates and configures the Azure Container Registry
+- **infra.bicep**: Deploys network infrastructure, security, and monitoring components
+- **app.bicep**: Provisions the container instance and Application Gateway
+- **main.bicep**: Orchestrates the deployment of all modules

 ## Deployment Instructions

+### Prerequisites
+- Azure CLI installed and logged in
+- Docker installed locally
+- Access to a bash terminal

 ### Running the Deployment Script
 To deploy the application, execute the provided `deployment.sh` script: